 Coordinating Care, Expanding Clinical and Research Space

-Multidisciplinary work has existed for years, but organizing multidisciplinary groups by disease — teams focused around breast cancer, head and neck cancer, and other specific cancer types — will receive new emphasis in the cancer facility.
-Each disease group will have its own dedicated clinical practice area on a floor of the new facility.
-Likewise, each practice area will have space for subspecialized nurses, social workers and other key team members, plus exam and procedure rooms.
+Multidisciplinary work has existed for years, but organizing multidisciplinary groups by disease — teams focused around breast cancer, head and neck cancer, and other specific cancer types —receives emphasis in the cancer facility.
+Each disease group has its own dedicated clinical practice area on a floor of the facility.
+Likewise, each practice area has space for subspecialized nurses, social workers and other key team members, plus exam and procedure rooms.

-By uniting all of our treatment disciplines – surgery, medical oncology, radiation oncology, genetics, nutrition, social work and imaging – it will provide great benefits for patients, families and clinicians.
+By uniting all of our treatment disciplines – surgery, medical oncology, radiation oncology, genetics, nutrition, social work and imaging – it provides great benefits for patients, families and clinicians.

 - Space for genetics and genomics

 - A centralized home for existing high-level treatment technology, including six linear accelerators and a Gamma Knife® suite.

 - A dedicated space for infusion for phase 1 Clinical trials

 - A large laboratory to help alleviate waits for blood-testing, and